No 2 Hawkette camera

 Careful examination of a camera with the full depth cone suggested that the raised boss fixed on the blade, which mounts one end of the shutter spring, travels through an arc that passes very close to the cone.
 A simple experiment with a piece of soft modelling clay pushed gently into the cone showed that the shutter then failed to fire.
 I then attached a thin piece of thread to the spring so that it could be forced to move through its full travel and this left a distinct gash in the soft clay, confirming that the arc travelled by the raised boss when the shutter fires intersects with the cone - or at least it would do so but for the missing segment.

 Camera #598 is undamaged.
 However, examination will show that in this case the bezel is reduced in depth, presumably as a late design change.
 It is harder to find this variant, though I have seen several so mine is certainly not unique.

 The photographs below show close up views of the full depth bezel (left) and reduced depth bezel (right).
 The edge of the boss can just be seen in the view on the left.
 Note too that the lettering on the two examples is also slightly different, which suggests that two different moulds were used for the two versions of the front panel.

 Note that the difference in colouration in these two views is representative of the actual body colour of the two cameras.
-The colour of the bakelite can vary quite significantly from a darker chocolate brown to a much more reddish colour.
-I have also encountered examples where the colouration of the front panel and main body differ.
+The colour of the bakelite can vary quite significantly from a darker chocolate brown to a much more reddish-brown colour.
+I have also encountered examples where the colouration of the front panel and main body differ markedly.